Necking (engineering)

 The above image shows a test specimen, when of a certain kind of material, and experienced under a great enough load, experiences necking.
 The portion where necking occurs may be called the neck of the specimen.

 In engineering and materials science, necking is a mode of tensile deformation where relatively large amounts of strain localize disproportionately in a small region of the material.
-The resulting prominent decrease in local cross-sectional area provides the basis for the name "neck".
+The name originates from the shrinkage of cross-sectional area causing a "neck," or narrow part, to form.
 Because the local strains in the neck are large, necking is often closely associated with yielding, a form of plastic deformation associated with ductile materials, often metals or polymers.
 Once necking has begun, the neck becomes the exclusive location of yielding in the material, as the reduced area gives the neck the largest local stress.

 Formation

 Necking results from an instability during tensile deformation when the cross-sectional area of the sample decreases by a greater proportion than the material strain hardens.
 Armand Considère published the basic criterion for necking in 1885, in the context of the stability of large scale structures such as bridges.
 Three concepts provide the framework for understanding neck formation.